Obligations during enrollment as a student

-1. Perform required PILF public service hours (see Q&A for details).
+1. Perform required PILF public service hours.
+See service hours Q&A for details.

 2. Remain in good standing academically.
 There is a one-semester grace period if you fall out of good standing.

 3. Attend programs sponsored or co-sponsored by the Career Services Office or the PILF Program.
 Failure to do so may result in dismissal from the program.
 You will be required to sign in at each event.
 Full-time students are required to attend eight events per semester and part-time students four events per semester.

 4. You are required to enroll and participate in a 3-credit clinic or field placement course in a public interest law placement for at least one semester during your enrollment period.

 Obligations upon graduation

 1. Full-time employment for four years as an attorney in public interest law within six months of passing the bar.

 Employment in public interest law is defined as:

 - Any position as an attorney in which one's primary employer is a government agency including federal, state, or local government